Snooz82/robotframework-datadriver/Readme.rst

 ``pip3 install --upgrade robotframework-datadriver``

-DataDriver in compatible with Python 2.7 only in Version 0.2.7.
+DataDriver is compatible with Python 2.7 only in Version 0.2.7.

 ``pip install --upgrade robotframework-datadriver==0.2.7``